-I have taught history and politics in fee-paying and government funded schools and held a number of senior leadership roles.
-I have now returned to the government funded school sector in Hertfordshire.
+I have taught history and politics in fee-paying and government funded schools and held a number of roles including teacher and senior leader.

 I grew up in Hackney and attended a comprehensive school in the East End of London.
 I completed my undergraduate and postgraduate degrees at what was the University of Wales, Aberystwyth in Politics and International Relations with my PhD on humanitarianism/humanitarian intervention in international politics and England supervised by Professor Jenny Edkins and Professor Sir Steve Smith.
 I recently completed an MSc at the University of Oxford (research available here) with a focus on historical education/knowledge and the application of experimental/cognitive psychology.
 I have worked with a variety of organisations including Euroclio, Europeana and Apple and have provided keynotes and seminars on topics including the use of ICT, culture change, leadership, staff diversity and history education.